New Inn: Amenities

 St. Mary’s Church, Panteg is the local Church in Wales church which is nestled a little way from the village centre to the south east.
 New Inn Congregational Church meet in the Chapel building at the south end of the village.
 Also at the south end of the village was Panteg Methodist Church, which closed in December 2021.
 The village contains St Mary's Church Hall (1930), the New Inn Chapel Hall, New Inn Community Hall (previously Panteg Public Hall) shops and small convenience stores along The Highway.

-Within the village are two public houses - The Teazer and Lower New Inn - and the member's-only Greenlawn Social Club.
+Within the village are two public houses - The Teazer and Lower New Inn - and the members-only Greenlawn Social Club.
 New Inn's central post office closed in 2016; a small sub-post office operates within the local Spa.

-A football pitch (where New Inn AFC play) and changing rooms, tennis courts as well as a children’s play area are clustered near the centre of New Inn.
+A football pitch (where New Inn AFC play) and changing rooms, tennis courts as well as a children's play area are clustered near the centre of New Inn.
 Jarrold's Field, off New Road is a large recreational space with several rugby and football pitches and is home to New Panteg RFC and the New Inn Junior and Youth Football Clubs.

 The main local school is New Inn Primary School for 4 – 11-year-olds.
 It was formed by the amalgamation of Greenlawn Junior School and New Inn Infants' School in 2006.
 The former New Inn infants’ school has been renovated into a family learning centre.

 A fire station situated on New Road serves Pontypool, Griffithstown, Sebastopol and New Inn, and the surrounding villages of Little Mill and Penperlleni.

 The village is close to the southernmost reach of the Brecon Beacons National Park.
 Immediately east of part of the village is Llandegfedd Reservoir, popular for surface water sports such as wind-surfing and coarse fishing.